igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 with a matching skip in packet numbers does not necessarily imply a lost packet, since it could be due to a lost packet on the reverse path along with a deliberately skipped packet by the sender.

+## Hidden Delay Bit -- Delay Bit with RTT Obfuscation

+Theoretically, delay measurements can be used to roughly evaluate the distance of the client from the server (using the RTT) or from any intermediate observer (using the client-observer half-RTT).
+To protect users' location, the Delay bit algorithm can be slightly modified to mask the RTT of the connection to an intermediate observer.
+This result can be achieved by, for example, delaying the client-side reflection of the delay sample by a fixed randomly chosen time value.
+This would lead an intermediate observer to measure a delay greater than the real one.

+This Additional Delay should be randomly selected by the client and kept constant for a certain amount of time across multiple connections.
+This ensures that the client-server jitter remains the same as if no Additional Delay had been inserted.
+For example, a new Additional Delay value could be generated whenever the client's IP address changes.

+Using this technique, despite the Additional Delay introduced, it is still possible to correctly measure the right component of RTT (observer-server) and all the intra-domain measurements used to distribute the delay in the network.
+Furthermore, differently from the Delay bit, the hidden Delay bit makes the use of the client reflection threshold (1ms) redundant.
+Removing this threshold leads to the further advantage of increasing the number of valid measurements produced by the algorithm.

 # Privacy Considerations